 MPH COURSE DESCRIPTIONS

-DO (Doctor of Osteopathic Medicine)/MPH) and (PharmD (Doctor of Pharmacy)/MPH) dual and Joint Master of Science in Physician Assistant Studies (MSPAS/MPH) degree students must enroll in PBHC 600-4 (4 units) and complete the Field Study over a 6-week block.
-(Two (2) units are transferred from the College of Osteopathic Medicine (COM), College of Pharmacy, (COP) and PA Program curricula towards the Field Study for MPH dual and joint degree students.)
+DO (Doctor of Osteopathic Medicine)/MPH) and (PharmD (Doctor of Pharmacy)/MPH) Dual and Joint Master of Science in Physician Assistant Studies (MSPAS/MPH) degree students must enroll in PBHC 600-4 (4 units) and complete the Field Study over a 6-week period.
+(Two units are transferred from the College of Osteopathic Medicine (COM), College of Pharmacy, (COP) and PA Program curricula towards the Field Study for MPH dual and joint degree students.)

 PBHC 600A Field Placement Continuation Course (0 units)